-9.1.
-This Policy is mandatory and therefore any employees, including others who obtain, handle, process and share personal data on behalf of the Association, must adhere to the rules of this Policy.
+- 9.1.
+This Policy is mandatory and therefore any employees, including others who obtain, handle, process and share personal data on behalf of LCR, must adhere to the rules of this Policy.
 Any breach of this Policy will be taken seriously and may result in disciplinary action (in the case of an employee) and / or personal criminal liability for data subjects involved in negligent or deliberate breaches.
-Failure by staff to comply with this Policy could amount to misconduct, which is a disciplinary matter.

-9.2.
-A failure to comply with this Policy could also expose the Association to enforcement action by the ICO, which could result in monetary penalties being issued against the Association and to complaints and claims for compensation from affected data subjects being made against the Association.
-There may also be negative publicity as a result of a breach that is made public.

-9.3.
-The Association may review or amend this Policy at any time and will inform its staff of any amendments.
+Failure by staff to comply with this Policy could amount to misconduct, which is a disciplinary matter. - 9.2.
+A failure to comply with this Policy could also expose LCR to enforcement action by the ICO, which could result in monetary penalties being issued against LCR and to complaints and claims for compensation from affected data subjects being made against LCR.
+There may also be negative publicity as a result of a breach that is made public. - 9.3.
+LCR may review or amend this Policy at any time and will inform its staff of any amendments.